Skip to main content

 Not reported

 Amgen Safety Net Foundation operates at corporate scale — $2.4B in reported 2023 revenue.
 At over a billion in annual revenue, nonprofits typically run consolidated operations across multiple states or business lines, and the IRS Form 990 reflects a much larger operational footprint than a typical 501(c)(3).
-Amgen Safety Net Foundation directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Amgen Safety Net Foundation runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Five-year revenue trajectory is strongly positive: Amgen Safety Net Foundation has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Current-officer compensation is not separately reported in the filing — typical for nonprofits where leadership is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
 Amgen Safety Net Foundation is categorized under Diseases & Disorders — one of the smaller buckets in the IRS Form 990 classification system.

 $2.4B